-Ashlei Richardson is an associate of Cole, Scott & Kissane’s Tampa & Tallahassee offices.
+Ashlei Richardson is an associate of Cole, Scott & Kissane’s Tampa and Tallahassee offices.
 Her areas of practice include civil rights law, education law, employment and labor law, premises liability, and general civil litigation.

 Mrs. Richardson earned her Bachelor of Arts degree in Psychology from the University of South Florida where she graduated magna cum laude and her Juris Doctor from Stetson University College of Law where she graduated magna cum laude.
 During her time at Stetson University College of Law, she earned a certificate in leadership development.